Maia-DAO/ve-hermes-migration/README.md

 ## Overview

-This project retrieves and consolidates data about NFT holders and the ERC20 tokens locked in their NFTs.
+This project retrieves and consolidates data about NFT holders and the ERC20 tokens locked in their NFTs as well as bribes in $MAIA, $HERMES or $starHERMES.
 It uses Hardhat and a multicall contract to perform batch calls to the blockchain, checking the state at a specific historical block.

 ## Prerequisites